Bohag Bihu

-Bohag Bihu or Rongali Bihu also called Xaat Bihu (seven Bihus) is a traditional ethnic festival celebrated in the Northeastern Indian state of Assam and other parts of Northeastern India by the indigenous ethnic groups of Assam, and marks the beginning of the Assamese New Year.
+Bohag Bihu or Rongali Bihu also called Saat Bihu (seven Bihus) is a traditional ethnic festival celebrated in the Northeastern Indian state of Assam and other parts of Northeastern India by the indigenous ethnic groups of Assam, and marks the beginning of the Assamese New Year.
 The festival is of mostly aboriginal origin comprising Tibeto-Burman and Tai elements.
 It usually falls in the 2nd week of April, historically signifying the time of harvest.
 Every year it falls on the 14th day of April.
 The holiday unites the different native communities of Assam regardless of their backgrounds and promotes the celebration of ethnic diversity.

 Rongali Utsav is a festival organised in Guwahati every year.
 The festival showcases tribal culture of Assam to the world.

 In Assam locally the onset of 'Bohag' (Assamese Calendar) marks the starting of Rongali Bihu.
 The three primary types of Bihu are Bohag Bihu or Rongali Bihu, Kati Bihu or Kongali Bihu, and Magh Bihu or Bhogali Bihu.
 Each festival historically recognizes a different agricultural cycle of the paddy crops.
 During Rongali Bihu there are 7 pinnacle phases: 'Sot', 'Raati', 'Goru', 'Manuh', 'Kutum', 'Mela' and 'Sera'.